This four-year course has a student satisfaction rating of 90%.

-Required subjects and grades: A level subjects must include Chemistry; one (or more) from Biology, Physics, Mathematics and Further Mathematics is highly desirable but not essential.
-An appropriate modern language at GCSE grade B minimum is also required if you intend to study at a non-English-speaking university.
+Required subjects and grades: A level subjects must include Chemistry; one (or more) from Biology, Physics, Mathematics and Further Mathematics, Business Studies and Economics is highly desirable but not essential.

 International Baccalaureate Diploma: Typical offer 34–35 points; must have Chemistry at HL; one or more additional science subjects at HL is regarded as advantageous; a minimum of 5 in SL English and 4 in SL Maths is required for those students who do not have a minimum grade C in these subjects at GCSE.

 Depending on your chosen course of study, you may also be interested in the Birmingham Foundation Academy, a specially structured programme for international students whose qualifications are not accepted for direct entry to UK universities.
 Further details can be found on the foundation academy web pages.

 Key Information Sets (KIS) are comparable sets of information about full or part time undergraduate courses and are designed to meet the information needs of prospective students.

 From September 2012 all KIS information will be published on the Unistats website and can also be accessed via the small advert, or ‘widget’, below.
 On the Unistats website you will be able to compare all the KIS data for each course with data for other courses.

 The development of Key Information Sets (KIS) forms part of HEFCE’s work to enhance the information that is available about higher education.
 It will give you access to robust, reliable and comparable information in order to help you make informed decisions about what and where to study.